SoMuchForSubtlety/strims-radio/README.md

         removes the song at the provided index from the queue if the user submitted it or the user is a mod {youtube url}
-        adds the song at the provided url to the queue if it's not too long
+        adds the song at the provided url to the queue if it's not too long -addbackup {youtube url}
+        adds the provided song to the backup playlist (mod only)